B. M. Hegde: Pseudoscience and controversies

 He has proposed that 'quantum healing' can bring sick persons back to normal, a concept widely regarded in the scientific community as pseudoscientific.

 In 2019, when Hegde was invited to deliver a lecture on "Sauce of Happiness" at the campus of Indian Institute of Technology, Madras, he was called a proponent of "pseudo-science and quackery" by a group of research scholars, who questioned his criticism of modern medicine and accused him of promoting unverified treatments for various ailments.
 Hegde said it showed "how much the protesters knew about science."

 His TEDx talk on "Change is life" was flagged by TED as containing medical fallacies and sweeping generalizations.
 TED said that the assertions made in the talk lacked legitimate scientific support.

-Hegde has also written articles and given talks in support of homeopathy, regarded globally as a pseudoscience.
+Hegde has also written articles and given talks in support of homeopathy.
 Hegde argues that even if one thinks incorrectly that Homeopathy is a placebo, it is still important, as most modern medicine is worse than placebo.